 Pap tests can also be used to diagnose other infections like trichomoniasis caused by a parasite, bacterial vaginosis, chlamydia and gonorrhea.
 This screening test is recommended for women ages 21 to 65, especially those who are sexually active.
 (Read: Not only those who are sexually active.)

 And even if this experience feels like nothing new, there are certain things – some straightforward, some surprising – you should know about Pap tests.
-Here are five:
+Here are five.

-“To make sure that we’re actually getting the best sample, no douching, do not have sexual intercourse the night before,” Polidoro said.
+To make sure that your clinician is getting the best sample, no douching and do not have sexual intercourse the night before.

 Vaginal medication, spermicidal foams, creams and jellies should also be avoided for about two days prior.
 Lastly, try not to get your test done during the heavy part of your period.
 All of these precautions help you avoid false-negative test results.

-You should get a Pap test at least every three years
+2. You should get a Pap test at least every three years

 Even women who have had the HPV vaccine may receive this recommendation, since there are many strains of HPV, which can cause several forms of cancer, including anal cancer.
-The plus side: co-testing is actually more adept at detecting abnormal cells or cervical cancer than the standard Pap test.
+The plus side: co-testing is more adept at detecting abnormal cells or cervical cancer than the standard Pap test.

-More frequent testing may be suggested for women who have risk factors
+4. More frequent testing may be suggested for women who have risk factors

-As a precautionary measure, Polidoro said women who have multiple sexual partners, are immuno-compromised, have had an abnormal Pap in the past, or have been treated after an abnormal Pap may be advised to get tested annually.
+As a precautionary measure, women who have multiple sexual partners, are immuno-compromised, have had an abnormal Pap in the past, or have been treated after an abnormal Pap may be advised to get tested annually.

-An abnormal Pap test doesn’t instantly mean you have cervical cancer
+5. An abnormal Pap test doesn’t instantly mean you have cervical cancer